 Course modules are organised according to specific leadership and management themes.
 Other than the two prerequisite courses, you have the choice in deciding your learning path through the MTEL programme, as well as the number of courses you take each semester.

-The MTEL program is a fully online graduate program, with instruction and learning occurring entirely within the framework of C3L’s C3LLO system.
+The MTEL programme is a fully online graduate program, with instruction and learning occurring entirely within the framework of C3L’s C3LLO system.
 Each online course last 15 weeks and contains the components: content theme presentation, discussion questions, and tasks/exercises.

 MTEL course design places a strong emphasis on allowing for and promoting learner agency and decision-making by nurturing an environment of exploration, creation, collaboration, connection, sharing, networking, and reflection.
 Examples include researching topics and themes related to your discipline and/or interest, collaborating with other students in conducting research or carrying out a learning activity in your area of interest, and developing connections and networks with professionals who conduct research/work in your discipline or related field.